 In order to formalize this potential work in MPEG, a tentative WD has been issued at MPEG #148 and is attached in this exploration document.

+Possible next steps discussed at MPEG #154

+Based on input contribution, the BoG concluded that a pragmatic approach is desirable by addressing the mapping of MPEG Systems Decoder Model onto W3C WebCodecs API and its integration.

+This possible approach has been captured as an annex of this exploration document in the following document:

+WG03N1777_26169 - WebCodecs focus.docx

 9 References